huongttnguyen/katalon-analytics/CONTRIBUTING.md

 The more information you can provide, the more likely someone will be successful at reproducing the issue and finding a fix.

-The built-in tool for reporting an issue, which you can access by using `Report Issue` in Katatlon Analytics's Feeback menu, can help streamline this process by automatically providing the feedback template with needed fields.
+The built-in tool for reporting an issue, which you can access by using `Report Issue` in Katatlon Analytics's Feedback menu, can help streamline this process by automatically providing the feedback template with needed fields.

 Please include the following with each issue: